 $result = $cache->call('gethostbyaddr', $ip);

-is called only once for each parameter$ip
+function is thus called only once for each unique$ip

-function factorial($num){return /* ... */;}$memoizedFactorial = $cache->wrap('factorial');$result = $memoizedFactorial(5); // counts it$result = $memoizedFactorial(5); // returns it from cache
+function factorial($num){return /* ... */;}$memoizedFactorial = $cache->wrap('factorial');$result = $memoizedFactorial(5); // calculates it the first time$result = $memoizedFactorial(5); // returns from cache the second time

 Expiration & Invalidation